Lipschitz geometry and combinatorics of circular snakes: Circular snakes

-\begin{remark} Proposition \ref{Prop: LNE circular snakes} gives a complete classification of normally embedded circular snakes up to outer bi-Lipschitz homeomorphism.
-Then, from now on, we shall focus on the Lipschitz geometry of circular snakes which are not normally embedded.
-Therefore, except otherwise specified, all circular snakes are assumed to be not normally embedded. \end{remark}
+\begin{remark} Proposition \ref{Prop: LNE circular snakes} gives a complete classification of LNE circular snakes up to outer bi-Lipschitz homeomorphism.
+Then, from now on, we shall focus on the Lipschitz geometry of circular snakes which are not LNE.
+Therefore, except otherwise specified, all circular snakes are assumed to be non LNE. \end{remark}